-Public input on placement of dredged shell will be obtained prior to placement.
-MDNR and its restoration partners have already engaged in public outreach for restoration work in the Little Choptank and Tred Avon Rivers.
+Public input on sanctuary planting sites for dredged shell will be obtained prior to planting.
+MDNR and its restoration partners have already engaged in public outreach for restoration work in Harris Creek, the Little Choptank, and the Tred Avon River.
 Outreach has included open houses, meetings with stakeholders, public hearings, and letters sent to adjacent landowners.
 Similar coordination will occur for the next tributaries chosen for large-scale oyster restoration.

-Locations of shell to be placed for industry will be chosen in consultation with the county seed committees.
-Locations of shell to be placed for aquaculture will be selected in consultation with the Aquaculture Coordinating Council.
+Locations for industry plantings will be chosen in consultation with the County Oyster Committees.
+Locations for aquaculture plantings will be selected in consultation with the Aquaculture Coordinating Council and upon a demonstration that the lease sites are suitable - the shells won't sink and become buried.